ropensci-archive/lawn/cran-comments.md

 ---

-This version fixes updates the javascript libraries.
+This version fixes updates the javascript libraries and fixes some urls.

 Thanks!
 Scott Chamberlain